Enrico Scarrone, Telecom Italia (ETSI), Steering Committee Chair >

 This includes roll out of GPRS, EDGE, UMTS, HSDPA, EV-DO, Fixed broadband, FMC, IMS and other technologies in Austria, Spain, Greece, Turkey, Brasil, Peru', Indonesia, and technical consulting in several other countries including Venezuela, Vietnam, The Netherlands, Egypt and Saudi Arabia.
 He is participating to 3GPP SA1, dealing with service and operational requirements in 3GPP mobile systems, where served as Chairman from 1996 to end 2011.

-Omar Elloumi, Nokia (ATIS), Technical Plenary Chair >
+Omar Elloumi, Nokia (ETSI), Steering Committee Vice-Chair >

 Josef Blanz, Qualcomm (TIA), Technical Plenary Vice Chair >

-Dale Seed is a Principal Engineer and member of the Internet of Things (IoT) Business Unit at InterDigital, Inc. He has worked at InterDigital for over 10 years and before joining InterDigital held positions at Intel Corporation and Lucent Technologies.
+Dale Seed, Convida Wireless, SDS Working Group Chair >Dale Seed is a Principal Engineer and member of the Internet of Things (IoT) Business Unit at InterDigital, Inc. He has worked at InterDigital for over 10 years and before joining InterDigital held positions at Intel Corporation and Lucent Technologies.